 Eye Scream: Wallace gets him to reveal to Angel Eyes the name of the cemetery where the gold is buried by pressing down on Tuco's eyes with his thumbs.

-Faux Affably Evil: When he's taunting Blondie, he speaks in a reserved, cool manner (that is, until Blondie pisses him off).
+Faux Affably Villainous: When he's taunting Blondie, he speaks in a reserved, cool manner (that is, until Blondie pisses him off).
 Regardless, Blondie himself isn't fooled, and is never really intimidated by Tuco.
 Except for the two occasions in which Tuco actually comes close to killing him.

 Genre Savvy: Enough to hide a gun under the bubbles when he takes a bath.
 It works, too.